openservicemesh/osm/docs/certificates.md

   - `--vault-host` - host name of the Vault server (example: `vault.contoso.com`)
   - `--vault-protocol` - protocol for Vault connection (`http` or `https`)
   - `--vault-token` - token to be used by OSM to connect to Vault (this is issued on the Vault server for the particular role)
-  - `--vault-role` - role created on Vault server and dedicated to Open Service Mesh (example: `open-service-mesh`)
+  - `--vault-role` - role created on Vault server and dedicated to Open Service Mesh (example: `openservicemesh`)
   - `--service-cert-validity-minutes` - number of minutes - period for which each new certificate issued for service-to-service communication will be valid

 Additionally: